Kurento/kurento/source/tutorials.rst

 This is one of the simplest WebRTC applications you can create with Kurento.
-It implements a `WebRTC`:term: *loopback* (a WebRTC media stream going from client to Kurento and back to the client)
+It implements a `WebRTC`:term: *loopback* (a WebRTC media stream going from client to Kurento Media Server and back to the client)

 .. toctree::
    :maxdepth: 1